Author's note: This post will include spoilers for Episode 1 of Misfits and Magic.

 She quickly rests her eyes on...

 Played by Brennan Lee Mulligan, Evan is the sadder and lankier version of Gilear.
-Evan is the embodiment of Brennan's innate need/desire to make people cry - and it works well with Evan.
-He's involved in comical moments, but his reality is pretty tragic, and harbors a dark secret.
+Evan embodies Brennan's innate need/desire to make people cry - and it works well with Evan.
+He's involved in comical moments, but his reality is pretty tragic and he harbors a dark secret.

 Sam Black - played by Danielle Radford - is a streamer with lots of followers who goes viral when her viewers suspect that someone assaults her during her live stream when in fact, she confronts the owl that delivers her invitation to the magic world.

 The owl is doing its best to stay out of frame and Sam's mukbang stream is interrupted when its taps on the window.

 The owl that arrives at Daniel's house is pretty confrontational, but it all ends up fine, and her stream goes viral.
 Imagine going to a school that prohibits internet use when you just gained so many new followers.